History of Anglo-Saxon England: Rapid cultural change (400–550 AD)

 The last Roman ruler of Britain, the self-proclaimed Emperor Constantine III, moved Roman forces based in Britain to the continent.
 The Romano-British citizens reportedly expelled their Roman officials during this period and never again re-joined the Roman Empire.
 Apparently taking advantage of the lack of organised military, the Chronica Gallica of 452 reports that Britain was ravaged by Saxon invaders in 409 or 410.
 Writing in the mid-sixth century, Procopius states that after the overthrow of Constantine III in 411, "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants".

 The Romano-Britons nevertheless called upon the empire to help them fend off attacks from the Saxons, the Picts and the Scoti.
 A hagiography of Saint Germanus of Auxerre claims that he helped command a defence against an invasion of Picts and Saxons in 429.
-By about 430, the archaeological record in Britain begins to indicate a relatively rapid meltdown of Roman material culture and its replacement by a material culture associated with the Anglo-Saxons.
+Between 400 and 425, the archaeological record in Britain indicates a rapid meltdown of Roman material culture and trade, and its replacement by a material culture associated with the Anglo-Saxons.
 The Chronica Gallica of 452 records for the year 441: "The British provinces, which to this time had suffered various defeats and misfortunes, are reduced to Saxon rule."
-British monk Gildas, writing some generations later, reports that at some time between 445 and 454 the Britons wrote to the Roman military leader Aëtius in Gaul begging for assistance, with no success.
+British monk Gildas, writing some generations later, reports that a message was sent to a powerful Roman leader (romanae potestatis virum) addressed as "Agitius thrice consul", begging for assistance, with no success.
+This is normally understood to be Aëtius, whose third consulship was in 446, implying a date between 445 and 453 when he died.
+The episode is sometimes referred to as the Groans of the Britons.